MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/cluster-to-cluster-storage-replication.md

 4. Create the clustered Scale-Out File Servers on both clusters using the instructions in [Configure Scale-Out File Server](https://technet.microsoft.com/library/hh831718.aspx)

-### Configure Cluster to Cluster Replication using Windows PowerShell
+## Step 3: Set up Cluster to Cluster Replication using Windows PowerShell
-Now you will configure cluster-to-cluster replication using Windows PowerShell.
+Now you will set up cluster-to-cluster replication using Windows PowerShell.
 You can perform all of the steps below on the nodes directly or from a remote management computer that contains the Windows Server 2016 RSAT management tools

 1. Grant the first cluster full access to the other cluster by running the **Grant-ClusterAccess** cmdlet on any node in the first cluster, or remotely.